Who we are and job opportunities Our Team

 Associate Director for Outreach

-- Communications: Manage EII communications and identify strategic ways to elevate the visibility of the EII, including fresh content and awards.
+- Communications: Manage communications and identify strategic ways to elevate the visibility of the EII, including fresh content and awards.

 - Event Management: Lead the organization of high-profile events on campus, in Philadelphia, and at national and global gatherings.

-- Programming: In support of the EII mission, develop programming to showcase the potential of UPenn teaching and research to contribute to innovative solutions for our global environment.
+- Programming: In support of the Initiative's mission, develop programming to showcase the potential of UPenn teaching and research to contribute to innovative solutions for our global environment.
 This may include speaker series, online events, workshops, conferences, and more.

 - Student Engagement: With the Senior Director, develop and execute a strategy to include students in facets of the EII, including internships, events, and research activities.

 - Governance: Support the Senior Director and Faculty Directors in their efforts to establish a pan-university network and set of governing bodies.

 - Fundraising: Contribute to the submission of fundraising applications and grant reporting.
 Promote philanthropic and collaborative support of the Initiative's programming.

 - Metrics: Develops metrics to identify and measure the success of the Initiative.
 Establish protocols for informing leadership of progress, recommending structural or programmatic adjustments, and leveraging metrics for further visibility on campus and in the world.